Mauzy0x00/Discord-Bot/README.md

 To use this bot, you will need to do the following:

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running `npm install discord.js` and 'npm install axios'.

-2a.
-If you do not have node.js you will need to install node.js
+If you do not have nodejs you will need to install it
 3. Set up a Discord bot and obtain a bot token.
 4. create a `config.json` file in the root directory of the project and add the following: